 “It's only a benefit to have these private owners buy in the city if they're going to be part of a set of community standards,” said Arthur Jemison, group executive for Housing, Planning and Development in Detroit.

 Rashid Al-Mehdi says he makes money off the Detroit property market in various ways — renting and flipping houses, and sitting on land until it’s valuable enough to sell.

 Ultimately, though, speculation is a side hustle for him.
 Al-Mehdi's says his primary occupation is as a building inspector for the city of Dearborn.
 (Update 2/20/2020: After publication, Al-Mehdi told Deadline Detroit he was only an office assistant in the property maintenance department.
-This was confirmed via a FOIA request, which also revealed he was promoted to building rehab program specialist two weeks after this article came out.)
+This was confirmed via a FOIA request, which also revealed he was promoted to building rehab program specialist two weeks after this article ran.)

 Al-Mehdi initially denied in a phone conversation that any buildings connected to him were covered in graffiti, like one on Greenfield near Joy, or that they had shattered windows, like one nearby, on Evergreen near W. Warren.
 Later, when presented with photos confirming they indeed were, he denied owning one of the properties altogether.

 As Al-Mehdi sees it, his speculative activity isn't preventing a Detroit neighborhood's recovery.
 Instead, he believes he’s a help.
 Sometimes, he claimed, he allows his renters to become owners, and rehabs the homes he flips.